-Utility Billing Rates and Administrative Fees
+Water Billing Rates and Administrative Fees

 Water usage charges

-Tier 3 (excessive use rate): The amount of water over your total water budget allocation.
+- Tier 3 (excessive use rate): The amount of water over your total water budget allocation.

-Tier 4 (conservation surcharge): The water conservation measure adopted by Town Council assesses an additional charge to each 1,000 gallons used over 40,000 gallons by single-family residential customers.
+Conservation surcharge: The water conservation measure adopted by Town Council assesses an additional charge to each 1,000 gallons used over 40,000 gallons by single-family residential customers.

 - Water charge: The cost for providing the water service for distribution and treatment to each customer.